Not all those who wander are lost- J.R.R Tolkien

 Motivation and engagement matter more than we sometimes admit

-Students are far more likely to grow when literacy feels meaningful, manageable, and worth doing.
-If the teacher doesn’t seem excited about a lesson, the students won’t either- similarly, if the teacher doesnt make emphasis of important milestones, students won’t know to recognize them.
-That sounds obvious, but it is easy to forget when students are avoiding tasks, staring at the ceiling, or insisting they are “just bad at reading.”
+Students are far more likely to grow when literacy instruction feels meaningful, manageable, and worth doing.
+If the teacher doesn’t seem excited about a lesson, the students won’t either- similarly, if the teacher doesn’t emphasise important milestones, students won’t know when to recognize them.
+This sounds obvious, but it is easy to forget when students are avoiding tasks, staring at the ceiling, or insisting they are “just bad at reading.”
 From my studies at Queen’s University, where I am completing a Childhood literacy diploma, I have learned that students are more engaged when tasks have a real purpose, some room for voice, and enough support that the task does not feel impossible or overwhelming (Boscolo & Gelati, 2019).
-Confidence matters.
-So does classroom culture.
+Confidence matters, and so does the classroom culture.
 When students expect failure, they often avoid the very reading and writing practice they need most.

 Background knowledge helps students make meaning

 Sometimes students are not struggling because they are lazy or careless.
-Sometimes the bridge just is not there yet.
+Sometimes the bridge between decoding and comprehension is not yet there.
 Duke and Cartwright (2021) describe bridging processes as the moves that connect word reading and language comprehension, including inference and the use of background knowledge.
 When students do not know enough about a topic, time period, vocabulary set, or context, comprehension can fall apart quickly.
-That is why older students can sometimes read fluently aloud and still not understand much of what they have just read.
+This is why students can sometimes read fluently aloud and still not understand much of what they have just read.

 This is where teachers can do a lot with very practical moves.
 Pre-teach a few key ideas before reading.
 Use images, maps, short clips, timelines, or anticipation guides.
 Ask yourself, “What would a reader need to know before this text makes sense?”
 That one question alone can improve instruction quite a bit.